Derivations and Alberti representations: Preliminaries

 \item For each $\lambda\in L^\infty(\mu)$ and each $m\in M$,

 \item The local seminorm $|\cdot|_{M,{\text{loc}}}$ can be used to reconstruct the norm of any $m\in M$:

-\end{enumerate} \end{defn} \begin{rem} Note that a submodule of an $L^\infty(\mu)$-normed module is an $L^\infty(\mu)$-normed module.
+\end{enumerate} \end{defn} \begin{rem} Note that a submodule of an $L^\infty(\mu)$-normed module is an \hbox{$L^\infty(\mu)$-nor}\-med module.
 The ring $L^\infty(\mu)$ has many idempotents $\chi_U\in L^\infty_+(\mu)$ (characteristic function of the $\mu$-measurable set $U$), which we will call projections as they give direct sum decompositions